SMC-AAU-CPH/smc-cph.github.io/_posts/2022-12-08-arvidf-cookie-box-drum.md

 # The Cookie Box Drum

-The final submission of the [MCT Interactive Music Systems](https://www.uio.no/studier/emner/hf/imv/MCT4045/) course was to create our own Interactive Music System (IMS), or more specifically create some sort of instrument using the [Bela](https://bela.io/), at least three sensors and some funky [Pure data](https://puredata.info/) code to control it all.
+The final submission of the [SMC Interactive Music Systems](https://www.uio.no/studier/emner/hf/imv/SMC4045/) course was to create our own Interactive Music System (IMS), or more specifically create some sort of instrument using the [Bela](https://bela.io/), at least three sensors and some funky [Pure data](https://puredata.info/) code to control it all.

 Trying to come up with an idea for my IMS project, I envisioned a hand held electronic drum capable of playing lots of different drum sounds just by pressure control on the skin and movement of the drum.